 Lavender only flowers on new seasons growth, so cutting into the woody will prevent it from flowering and potentially kill the plant.

-Instead cut the top third of green growth and prune the lavender into a mound shape as much as possible as this will help to resist weather and prepare for Winter .
+Instead cut the top third of the green flexible growth (rather then the brittle woody growth) and prune the lavender into a mound shape as much as possible as this will help to resist weather and prepare for Winter .

 The best time to prune lavender is in the early Spring (March/April) or late fall (September/October) which is either before after the flowering season.